Margot Kidder: Early life

-She attended several schools during her youth through her family's relocations, eventually graduating from Havergal College, a high-school-level boarding school in Toronto, in 1966.
+She attended several schools during her youth as a result of her family's relocations, eventually graduating from Havergal College, a high-school-level boarding school in Toronto, in 1966.
 In 1966, she found herself pregnant by her boyfriend, who arranged for an illegal abortion.
 The abortionist was located in a hotel room and filled Kidder's uterus with Lysol to terminate the pregnancy.
 After graduating from Havergal, Kidder relocated to Vancouver to attend the University of British Columbia, but dropped out after one year.
 She returned to Toronto, where she found work as a model.